Connor-McCartney/Connor-McCartney.github.io/_pages/misc/assembly.md

 64-bit CPUs commonly use x86_64 assembly.

-RISC and ARM assembly are another common ones.
+RISC and ARM assembly are other common ones.

 I'll just focus on x86_64.